 The Coming Messianic Age – Isaiah 2

-God sent the prophet Isaiah, along with his contemporaries Micah and Hosea, to warn Judah and Jerusalem of the consequences of their ongoing idolatry and their outright rejection of the Lord and His commandments.
-He did this even though He knew all along that they would not listen – He even warned Isaiah of this at the very beginning of his ministry.
+God sent the prophet Isaiah, along with contemporaries Micah and Hosea, to warn the people of Judah and Jerusalem of the consequences of their ongoing idolatry and outright rejection of the Lord.
+God sent these prophets despite knowing that the people would not listen to them – He even warned Isaiah about this in advance, at the onset of his prophetic ministry.

-Judah held God’s temple and the kingly line of David.
-The eternal regal line would run through the tribe of Judah, as foretold back when Jacob blessed his twelves sons in Genesis 49:
+After the fall of the Northern Kingdom, only Judah remained to host God’s temple and to preserve the eternal line of David through its kings, such as they were.
+This regal line runs from and through the tribe of Judah, as foretold when Jacob had blessed his twelves sons, in Genesis 49:

 10 The scepter shall not depart from Judah,